AgResearch/tardis/README.rst

 referring to conditioned input and output filenames.
 (Without mark-up, tardis simply launches the command as entered, onto the cluster, with no conditioning of input or output)

-The aspiration of *tardis* is that the user should only need to know the API of the application they are running - i.e. what is the command needed to start a single process on their local machine to execute their
+The aspiration of *tardis* is that the user (or pipeline) should only need to know the API of the application they are running - i.e. what is the command needed to start a single process on their local machine to execute their
-computation: the pre-processor then handles all of the administrivia of launching many processes on a cluster (or optionally on the local machine) to complete the computation.
+computation: the pre-processor then handles all of the administrivia of launching one or many processes on a cluster (or optionally on the local machine) to complete the computation.
 Ideally the user should not even have to know of the existence of the scheduler / load balancer (such as slurm , condor etc).

-*tardis* can also simplify pipeline development, by: encapsulating the details of launching jobs on the underlying cluster; ensuring that tasks launched on the cluster complete synchronously within the context of the pipeline; ensuring that any errors returned by subtasks (for example one chunk of a file), bubble up to appear as an error status for the job as a whole.

 The administrivia handled by the *tardis* pre-processor includes